AckerlyXu/heima/articles/app-service-web/web-sites-integrate-with-vnet.md

 # Integrate your app with an Azure Virtual Network
 This document describes the Azure App Service virtual network integration feature and shows how to set it up with apps in [Azure App Service](/app-service-web/app-service-changes-existing-services).
 If you are unfamiliar with Azure Virtual Networks (VNETs), this is a capability that allows you to place many of your Azure resources in a non-internet routeable network that you control access to.
 These networks can then be connected to your on premise networks using a variety of VPN technologies.
 To learn more about Azure Virtual Networks start with the information here: [Azure Virtual Network Overview][VNETOverview].

-The Azure App Service has two forms.
+In Azure China, the Azure App Service has only one form.

-1. The multi-tenant systems that support the full range of pricing plans
+* The multi-tenant systems that support the full range of pricing plans
-2. The App Service Environment (ASE) premium feature which deploys into your VNET.

-This document goes through VNET Integration and not App Service Environment.
-If you want to learn more about the ASE feature then start with the information here: [App Service Environment introduction][ASEintro].

 VNET Integration gives your web app access to resources in your virtual network but does not grant private access to your web app from the virtual network.
-Private site access is only available with an ASE configured with an Internal Load Balancer (ILB).
-For details on using an ILB ASE, start with the article here: [Creating and using an ILB ASE][ILBASE].

 A common scenario where you would use VNET Integration is enabling access from your web app to a database or a web services running on a virtual machine in your Azure virtual network.
 With VNET Integration you don't need to expose a public endpoint for applications on your VM but can use the private non-internet routable addresses instead.